 Make Money From Your Marketable Content

 “If you are good at something, don’t do it for free.”
-You have spent time and effort to produce juicy content that is somewhat one of a kind and hard to find elsewhere.
-Then there’s no reason to freely provide it for the public.
+You have spent time and effort producing juicy, unique content that is hard to find elsewhere.
+Then there’s no reason to provide it for the public freely.

-With the assistance of WordPress, Password Protect WordPress Pro and Gravity Form plugins, selling your premium content is easier than ever.
+With the assistance of WordPress, Password Protect WordPress Pro, and Gravity Forms plugins, selling your premium content is easier than ever.
 These plugins guarantee perfect protection for all the content on your website and market it to potential customers.